flynn/flynn/website/source/docs/development.html.md

 $ vagrant up
 ```

-If this is the first time you are creating the VM, Vagrant will need to download the
+If this is the first time you’re creating the VM, Vagrant will need to download the
-underlying VirtualBox files which are ~1GB in size, so this could take a while depending on
+underlying VirtualBox files which are ~1GB in size, so this could take several minutes depending on the speed of
 your internet connection.

 Once that command has finished, you will have a VM running which you can SSH to: